ray-project/ray/doc/source/serve/model_composition.md

 deployment_graph = DAGDriver.bind(add_3_output)
 ```

-Generally, the `DAGDriver` needs to be bound to the `FunctionNode` or `MethodNode` representing the final output of the graph.
+Generally, the `DAGDriver` needs to be bound to the `FunctionNode` or `MethodNode` representing the final output of a graph.
 This `bind` call returns a `ClassNode` that you can run in `serve.run` or `serve run`.
 Running this `ClassNode` also deploys the rest of the graph's deployments.

 :::{note}
 The `DAGDriver` can also be bound to `ClassNodes`.
 This is useful if you construct a deployment graph where `ClassNodes` invoke other `ClassNodes`' methods.
 In this case, you should pass in the "root" `ClassNode` to `DAGDriver` (i.e. the one that you would otherwise pass into `serve.run`).
 Check out the [Calling Deployments using ServeHandles](serve-model-composition-serve-handles) section for more info.